heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

 -   **`ChatFeatureContainer.jsx`**:
     -   The top-level component for the chat feature.
     -   Manages overall chat state (e.g., visibility, conversation history, loading status).
-    -   Handles communication with the `geminiService`.
+    -   Handles communication with the `groqService`.
     -   Could be instantiated in `App.jsx` (for global availability) or `MenuPage.jsx` (if specific to the menu).
 -   **`FloatingChatButton.jsx`**:
     -   A persistent button (e.g., bottom-right of the screen) that toggles the visibility of the `ChatWindow`.